shayan066/WeatherApp/README.md

-#This is a weather application.
+# This is a Weather Application.